mrtayguney/snapremote-server/README.md

 Follow the prompts to create your user account.

-> ⚠️ Only one user is supported at the moment.
+> ⚠️ Only a single user is supported at the moment.

 ---